natcap/invest.users-guide/source/aesthetic_quality.rst

    Select the *AestheticQuality* folder and click |addbutt| to set the main model workspace.
 This is the folder in which you will find the intermediate and final outputs when the model is run.

 4. Specify the Area of Interest (AOI).
 The AOI is the geographic area over which the model will be run.
 This example refers to the *AOI_WCVI.shp* shapefile supplied in the sample data.
-You can create an AOI shapefile by following the Creating an AOI instructions in the :ref:`FAQ`.

    Open |openfold| the *\\InVEST\\AestheticQuality\\Input* data folder.